jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 **Invariance** is the detection of features regardless of the variants.
 For example, a nose-detection neuron detects a nose regardless of the orientation.
 However, the loss of spatial orientation in a neuron will eventually hurt the effectiveness of such invariance model.

 **Equivariance** is the detection of objects that can transform to each other (for example, detecting faces with different orientations).
 Intuitively, the capsule network detects the face is rotated right 20° (equivariance) rather than realizes the face matched a variant that is rotated 20°.
 By forcing the model to learn the feature variant in a capsule, we _may_ extrapolate possible variants more effectively with less training data.
-In additionally, we may reject adversaries more effectively.
+In additional, we may reject adversaries more effectively.

 > With feature property as part of the information extracted by capsules, we _may_ generalize the model better without an over extensive amount of labeled data.